swissmanu/DownUnder/README.md

 * `footer.html` - Page footers

-As you may already guess it's not difficult to modify the templates using your HTML and CSS skills
+As you may already guess it's not difficult to modify the templates using your HTML and CSS skills.

 ### Boilerplate
-When customizing templates, you don't have to start from a plain page.
+When customizing templates, you don't have to start from a blank page.
 Run the `downunder init` command to create a `.downunder` directory with a set of default templates.